Donald Trump Is ‘Deeply Mentally Ill’ And ‘Has No Capacity For Empathy,’ Says His Biographer

 The author said that he does not “think it should surprise us that within 45 presidents, we finally have one who is deeply mentally ill.”

-As Newsweek notes, Trump’s mental health and fitness for office has been question by some in the public sphere, including a group of psychiatrists lead by Dr. John Gartner, who concluded at a Yale University conference in 2017 that the president is “paranoid and delusional.”
+As Newsweek notes, Trump’s mental health and fitness for office has been questioned by some in the public sphere, including a group of psychiatrists led by Dr. John Gartner, who concluded at a Yale University conference in 2017 that the president is “paranoid and delusional.”